QilinGu/udacity_ml/projects/capstone/README.md

 Now launch another terminal and ```cd``` to the repository directory, activating tensorflow as before.
 You'll see new content in the log directory.
 Don't worry.
 Your log filename will be different than mine, a combo of time and your local machine name.
 Launch tensorboard and point to this directory.
-T
 ```
 % source activate tensorflow